phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-- After running, the rolling upgrade can be followed by running `nomad status` and watching the deployed count.
+- Follow the rolling upgrade with `nomad status` command.
+Observe the deployed count.
-- We can see that Nomad handled the update in three phases, only updating a single allocation in each phase and waiting for it to be healthy for `min_healthy_time` of `10` seconds before moving on to the next.
+- Nomad handled the update in three phases.
+Only updates a single allocation in each phase.
+Waits for it to be healthy for `min_healthy_time` of `10` seconds before moving on to the next.
 - The update strategy can be configured, but rolling updates makes it easy to upgrade an application at large scale.

 ```shell